yusufmunircloud/AWS-Projects/CDK/README.md

 ## Further Resources

-📚 For more information and in-depth documentation, visit the ([https://docs.aws.amazon.com/cdk/v2/guide/home.html])
+📚 For more information and in-depth documentation, visit the [AWS CDK documentation](https://docs.aws.amazon.com/cdk/latest/guide/home.html).

 Now you're ready to build amazing AWS infrastructure with ease using the AWS CDK!
 Happy coding! 🚢✨